stevendiaz/stevendiaz.github.io/_posts/2016-04-12-learning-rest.markdown

 ![](/images/reqopfailed.png "So sad")

-Hmmm.
+Hmm.
 Well, I thought I had handled the case where the table already exists?
 Let's just handle this the same way we handled the other exception.
 We add a check for this into our error handling.